-As a Full-time MBA, the majority of your classes will take place at our Bunhill Row campus near Moorgate tube station.
-However, your will have some classes at our Aldersgate Campus near St Paul’s Cathedral.
+As a Full-time MBA student, the majority of your classes will take place at our Bunhill Row and Aldersgate campuses near Barbican, Moorgate and Old Street tube stations.
+You can find out directions to our campuses here.

-Once your begin your studies, you will be eligible for a Student Oyster card which entitles you to a 30% discount on adult-rate travel cards and season tickets: https://tfl.gov.uk/fares-and-payments/adult-discounts-and-concessions/18-student
+Once you begin your studies, you will be eligible for a Student Oyster card which entitles you to a 30% discount on adult-rate travel cards and season tickets.
+You can find out more here.

-We also recommend the Citymapper website and smartphone app when planning any journeys in London.
+We also recommend the Citymapper website and app when planning any journeys in London.

 Doing your MBA in London offers unrivalled networking opportunities and access to potential employers.
 In addition to banking / financial services, London is home to world-leading arts, fashion, creative media, government and legal sectors (75% of Fortune 500 companies have offices here).